 A significant part of cash compensation for executives is in the form of direct profit participation, generally in the form of a percentage of pre-tax profit, either of the Company or over the relevant divisions over which the NEO has responsibility, or, in the case of business unit leaders commencing in 2016, a combination of both.
 As profits are increased, so is compensation.
 If profits decline, so does compensation.
 Thus, executives are encouraged to grow profits, an objective that is aligned with the interests of the Company's stakeholders.
 Similar approaches to direct profit participation are present at other levels of the organization in addition to the executive level.
 For NEOs, the negotiated percentages are provided in each NEO's executive contract and do not fluctuate, although the amount of bonus will fluctuate as profits fluctuate.
 The total percentage of pre-tax profit to NEOs in aggregate has not exceeded 6% of the Company's pre-tax profit.
 Each of the Company's two senior, and highest paid, NEOs, Messrs.
-Wildeboer and D'Eramo, receives as part of his compensation a bonus equal to 1% of the Company's pre-tax profit.
+Wildeboer and D'Eramo, receive as part of his compensation a bonus equal to 1% of the Company's pre-tax profit.
 Mr. Di Tosto receives a bonus equal to 0.3% of the Company's pre-tax profit.
-Mr. Fairchild receives a bonus equal to 0.2% of the Company's pre-tax profit.
-Mr. Pagliari receives a bonus equal to 0.2% of the Company's pre-tax profit.
+Messrs.
+Alonso and Johnson receive as bonus a combination of a percentage of the profits generated by the operations over which they oversee and a percentage of the profits generated by the Company as a whole excluding the operations over which they oversee.
 Thus, in the case of each NEO, a significant portion of bonus payable is related to the profit performance of the Company as a whole, aligning them with the objective of increasing overall corporate profitability for shareholders.
-The pretax profit calculation excludes unusual one-time items, such as goodwill write downs or most non-recurring restructuring expenses or gains from a property sale.
+The pre-tax profit calculation excludes unusual one-time items, such as goodwill write downs or most non-recurring restructuring expenses or gains from a property sale.
 For officers and general managers of the Company, bonuses are generally based on a negotiated percentage of pre-tax profits of the officer's division or plant, as the case may be.
 Bonuses are generally adjusted on the basis of negotiated cash flow or other financial targets, achieving budgets, or meeting individual performance standards.
 The underlying objective of the bonus structure is to encourage entrepreneurial management behavior, to support the Company's operating structure, and to instill financial discipline at both the Company and local level, reflecting the fact that an officer's compensation is directly affected by the profitability of the operations over which he or she is responsible.